rwberendsen/eldiem/README.md

 back historical data for that column, from previous life cycles.
 This would be possible because the data would have the same type (possiblly demoted or promoted, but still).

+### Delta tables

+Delta tables also come with ACID properties for concurrent read and write operations on individual tables.
+A transation log keeps track of updates to a table, and rich metadata is provided out of the box, much like it is the case with Iceberg tables.

+Schema evolution of delta tables is perhaps a bit more tradtional, when data used to perform inserts or upserts has a new schema, Spark exposes APIs to change the schema of the update table on the fly, supporting limited options like adding new columns or perhaps promoting the type of existing columns to allow a broader set of values.
+Deleting columns, or reordering them would require issuing ALTER TABLE statements.